Xujiayao/Discord-MC-Chat/README.md

     - Customizable Webhook Avatar API
 	- Use the bot itself to send chat messages when Webhook URL is not filled
   - Support in-game Markdown parsing
-  - Support highlighting and using default and server emoji in-game
+  - Support highlighting and using default Unicode and server custom emoji in-game
+    - Support disabling default Unicode emoji parsing
+  - Support highlighting stickers in-game
   - Support highlighting and mentions (@) in-game
     - Support disabling mentions (@) in-game
-  - Support highlighting and opening hyperlinks in-game
+  - Support highlighting and opening hyperlinks and GIFs in-game
   - Support in-game display of Discord user role colour
   - Support in-game display of response messages
   - Broadcast player command execution
     - Players who execute commands can also see the commands themselves
   - Broadcast server console log
 - Server Commands available
+  - Use Discord to manage channels that can execute MCDC commands
   - Normal Commands
     - /info                    | Query server running status
     - /help                    | Get a list of available commands